hedgenull/pyscope/README.md

 PYSCOPE
 =======

-A Stellarium compatible telescope control server module written in Python
+A Stellarium compatible telescope control server written in Python.
+I've updated it to be Python 3-compatible and improved the code a little.
+It's possible I will further modify this for personal use.

 Details
 =======